CTRI ACHIEVE

 Long-term stress and the body’s reaction to it can have serious consequences.

-Leaders need to understand that not caring for your teams during times of pressure can lead to burnout, absenteeism, mental health and physical challenges, turnover, unhealthy coping skills, and disconnecting or disengaging.
+Leaders need to understand that not caring for your teams during times of stress can lead to burnout, absenteeism, mental health and physical challenges, turnover, unhealthy coping skills, and disconnecting or disengaging.
 The effects of stress can have an impact not only on the working environment, but also at home.

 Here are some tips that can help leaders support their team members during times of high stress: